 Can someone from your regular hair salon/barbers do your wedding hair instead of a specialist wedding hairstylist?

 If there's another wedding at your venue on the same day, can you coordinate with the other couple and offer to split the payment for sharing floral arrangements?
 If there isn't another couple to split the cost with, do you really need floral sprays on every table or is there a cheaper way to have beautiful flowers at your wedding, such as a flower arch and petals for each table?

 Can you stay in season and local on your flowers for any bouquets & buttonholes to avoid paying more for imported/hothoused exotic blooms? (which works out better for the environment too, just sayin')

 And while I don't advocate scrimping on cake, OBVIOUSLY, ask yourselves whether you need to have both a big wedding cake and to serve dessert at your wedding meal.
-Can you have a smaller wedding cake just to cut and have sheet cakes sliced up in the back for dessert?
-Another option is to have series of smaller cakes accompanied by a coordinated wedding dessert table - which is 100% what we would have gone for if we were planning again now.
+I mean, let's love food and cut waste, right?
+For example, can you have a smaller wedding cake just to cut and have platters of dessert table items, instead of silver service dessert AND a wedding cake?
+Other options are to have series of smaller cakes to serve up post photos, or a coordinated wedding dessert table or platters where guests can grab whatever they want - which is 100% what we would have gone for if we were planning again now.